Quantitative propagation of chaos for generalized Kac particle systems

 which is natural when one cares about the dependence on the dimension.

 In order to obtain good rates of convergence in $N$ which moreover are well behaved with respect to $t$, it is convenient to introduce the concave function

 We also define

-These objects play an important role in \cite{matthes-toscani2008}, since, when $p=1$ and $q^*$ is non-trivial (that is, $1<q^*<\infty$), $q^*$ corresponds to the Pareto index of the stationary distribution of $P_t$.
-More importantly in the present context, the moments of order $q<q^*$ of $P_t$ can be controlled uniformly in time (see Lemma 5 below).
-Assuming \eqref{eq:elast_and_inelast} and $\mom_p(P_0)<\infty$, the concavity of $\cq{q}$ implies that either $q^* \in [p,\infty]$ or $q^* = -\infty$.
-Also, define for all $q \in \{p\} \cup (p,q^*)$
+These objects play an important role in \citet{matthes-toscani2008}, since when $p=1$ and $q^*$ is nontrivial (i.e., $1<q^*<\infty$), $q^*$ corresponds to the Pareto index of the stationary distribution of $P_t$.
+More importantly, in the present context, the moments of order $q<q^*$ of $P_t$ can be controlled uniformly in time (see Lemma~\ref{le5} below).
+Assuming (\ref{eqelastandinelast}) and $\mom_p(P_0)<\infty$, the concavity of $\alpha_{q}$ implies that either $q^* \in[p,\infty]$ or $q^* = -\infty$.
+Also, define for all $q \in\{p\} \cup(p,q^*)$

-Note that if $\cq{p} = 0$, then $\barcq{p,q} = 0$ for all such $q$, so this function is meaningful only in the case $\cq{p} > 0$, in which case it will be useful to obtain uniform (in time) estimates.
+Note that if $\alpha_{p} = 0$, then $\barcq{p,q} = 0$ for all such $q$, so this function is meaningful only in the case $\alpha_{p} > 0$, in which case it will be useful to obtain uniform (in time) estimates.

-We are now ready to state our main theorem (see also Corollary \ref{cor:trajectorial} for a trajectorial result):
+We are now ready to state our main theorem (see also Corollary \ref {cortrajectorial} for a trajectorial result).